 For fantastic views of the ocean and a unique modern design, the luxury beach front house Latitude 34 Gerroa is a great choice for your time on the coast.
 Sleeping six people, and complete with a wet edge pool, BBQ decking area and fully-equipped chef’s kitchen, this is the kind of accommodation that you’ll find difficult to leave.
 Read more >

-2. The Shed Gerroa
+2. The Palm House Gerroa

 3. Beach House Gerroa

 You can’t get much closer to the sand than Beach House Gerroa, where there are just a few yards separating you from the golden shore.
 The large French windows are a highlight, giving incredible views of the ocean.
 Beach House Gerroa sleeps up to 10, with plenty more space for entertaining.
 Read more >